-To ensure our customers can access the latest safeguarding training we have included these updated courses in our online learning service - EduCare for Education.
+To ensure our customers can access the latest safeguarding training we have included these updated courses in our online learning service.
 All customers who use the service are automatically able to access the most up-to-date versions of this essential content at no extra cost.

 Save money with our online learning service

-As budgets continue to be reduced across all schools and educational settings, EduCare remains committed to provide the best value for money online learning service possible - EduCare for Education.
+As budgets continue to be reduced across all schools and educational settings, EduCare remains committed to provide the best value for money online learning service possible.

-Because it offers unlimited access, the annual subscription price for EduCare for Education is based on pupil roll numbers and not per-learner.
+Because it offers unlimited access, the annual subscription price for our service is based on pupil roll numbers and not per-learner.
 This unique pricing model means that you should never have to pay more than £2 per-learner, per-course.
 And definitely less than a Flat White!

 Challenge us today and see how much you can save!